My Knight Cancer Story - Stephanie Anderson

 When I ultimately got a chest X-ray, the mass was obvious.
 It looked like something huge was clogging my lungs.
 After a CAT scan, my doctor referred me to the OHSU Knight Cancer Institute clinic in Gresham, just minutes from my house.

-At my first appointment there with Dr. Seligman, who ordered a biopsy, he put his hand on my shoulder and asked me how I was doing.
+At my first appointment, where my doctor ordered a biopsy, he put his hand on my shoulder and asked me how I was doing.
 I told him I felt like I was on a roller coaster.
 He said, “You know the good thing about roller coasters?
 They end.”
 He said my cancer had a good chance of being cured.

 The incredible support of my family and the social workers at the Knight Cancer Institute helped me stay strong and positive.
 Andrea Lehman connected me with the local chapter of the Leukemia & Lymphoma society , where I was able to apply for and receive a stipend for extra expenses during my treatment.
 I also applied for financial aid through OHSU.
 The process was easy, and the help we got meant so much.
 I can’t imagine how my family and I would have handled the finances on our own.